 If you’ve been diagnosed with the skin disease hidradenitis suppurativa (HS), you may sometimes feel like you’re the only person in the world dealing with it.
-But HS may be more common than you think.
-Finding a good therapist and support group can help you feel less alone.
-It can also help to know that other people, including some well-known figures, live with chronic skin conditions like HS.
+However, HS may be more common than you think.

 Gillies struggled for years before getting an accurate diagnosis for HS.
 The first time he got an abscess, in 2013, he saw five doctors from different specialties, but none knew the cause.
 They removed the abscess and prescribed long courses of medication, hoping to prevent it from coming back.

 Jonathan Kumuteo is a British boxer who lives with HS.
-Kumuteo has a deep understanding of what causes HS and he’s open about his journey.
+Kumuteo has a deep understanding of what causes HS, and he’s open about his journey.
 He has spoken openly about having multiple surgeries to drain abscesses and about the excruciating pain he endured before treatment.

-Kumuteo has also been honest about the mental health challenges of living with HS, which are shared by many people living with the condition.
+Kumuteo has also been honest about HS-related mental health challenges, which are shared by many people living with the condition.
 Constant pain, setbacks, and stigma took a toll, but Kumuteo kept moving forward.
-His story gives hope to others who have pushed through despite chronic pain from HS, who may see their own struggles reflected in his journey.

-Because of her own challenges, Espy is now raising awareness about HS.
-She produced a documentary called “The Beacons: Illuminating HS Stories” to highlight people who are living well and thriving with the condition.
 She’s also working to improve her own body image and mental health, both of which have been deeply affected by HS.
-Overall, Espy wants people to know, “There is life on the other side of having a diagnosis like this.”
+Overall, Espy said, she wants people to know this: “There is life on the other side of having a diagnosis like this.”

-In 2010, the Discovery Channel aired a TV show about his lifelong battle with HS.
-Before he died, his HS became more aggressive.
-He also lived with Crohn’s disease, pancreatitis, and diabetes.
-At least two of these conditions are more common in people with HS.
+Before White died, his HS became more aggressive.
+He also lived with Crohn’s disease and diabetes — two common conditions in people with HS — as well as pancreatitis.
 White’s story can be an inspiration for people who are managing HS along with other serious health conditions.

 On myHSteam, people share their experiences with hidradenitis suppurativa, get advice, and find support from others who understand.